bbatsov/emacsredux/_posts/2013-05-31-highlight-lines-that-exceed-a-certain-length-limit.md

 Emacs, but I find one to be particularly elegant - the use of the built-in `whitespace-mode`.
-Most people use `whitespace-mode` to visualize spaces, tabs and trailing whitespace, but it can actually do a bit more that that.
+Most people use `whitespace-mode` to visualize spaces, tabs and trailing whitespace, but it can actually do a bit more than that.
 Here's the magic config:

 ``` elisp
 (require 'whitespace)